Tools to Increase Video Engagement

 Consider the learning objectives for your lesson.

 Identify videos that will best prepare students to meet the objectives.
-It’s easy to want to overload a course with helpful materials but more important to identify the most relevant, necessary content.
+It’s easy to want to overload a course with helpful materials, but it is more important to identify the most relevant, necessary content.

 Determine whether to borrow or build.